Home Federal is committed to protecting you and your accounts from criminal activity and financial fraud.

 - An unsuspecting individual finds a mystery shopping job in a newspaper or on a website.
 He/She is instructed to “register” in order to accept a shopping job for a reputable company.
 The registration process includes payment of a fee for job certification, a company directory, or guaranteed work status.
 The individual has now provided the scammer with personal information AND payment.

 - An unsuspecting individual is “hired” as a mystery shopper.
 Their first assignment is to evaluate a money transfer service like Western Union or MoneyGram.
-The individual receives a check for deposit into their personal bank account He/She is then instructed to withdraw the deposited funds and wire it to a third part – the scammer.
+The individual receives a check for deposit into their personal bank account.
+He/She is then instructed to withdraw the deposited funds and wire it to a third party – the scammer.
 Eventually the original deposit is identified as fraudulent, and the unsuspecting individual is now responsible for the returned check.
 More often than not, there is no way to recover the money wired out to the scammer.

 This is a check overpayment scam often occurring when an individual sells a car or other valuable item via an online auction site such as Ebay.com or Craigslist.com.